i-awan/helm-charts/kafka-2.5dc/README.md

   listeners
 - **Node labels applied per region** — `topology.kubernetes.io/region=<name>`
-  on every node, which this chart's `nodeSelector` and `broker.rack` config both depend on (see `oc label node ...` in the prerequisites)
+  on every node, which this chart's `nodeSelector` and `broker.rack` config both depend on (see the node-labeling caveat above)
 - **Stable, low latency between region-a and region-b** — this is the link that carries actual partition replication traffic, and it's the most latency-sensitive part of the whole design.
 Confluent's guidance